Posted 17 Apr 2020

 Why has my Life Insurance application been postponed?

 If you’ve recently made a life insurance application and the decision from the insurance company has been to postpone your application, then we’ll hold on to your details and re-submit your application as soon as we can.
-In some cases, we’re seeing decisions to postpone an offer of cover from between 1 and 6 months to allow for the Coronavirus peak to pass and to return back to some levels of normality.
+In some cases, we’re seeing decisions to postpone an offer of coverage from between 1 and 6 months to allow for the Coronavirus peak to pass and to return back to some levels of normality.

 We’re of course doing our utmost to make sure that we push every single application through, but there are some cases that we simply can’t do anything with at the moment.
 We appreciate that this is far from ideal and in a lot of cases, we also don’t feel that these decisions are fair.